parinazn/parinazn.github.io/group.md

     <tr>
       <td><img src="{{ site.baseurl }}/imgs/pradeep_oruganti.jpg" alt="pradeep_oruganti"></td>
       <td> <b>Pradeep Sharma Oruganti (MAE PhD, Autumn 2021 - Spring 2023)</b> <a href="www.linkedin.com/in/pradeep-sharma-oruganti">[LinkedIn]</a> <br><br>
-Pradeep was a PhD student in Mechanical and Aerospace Engineering.
-He was advised by Dr. Qadeer Ahmed, and co-advised by Dr. Naghizadeh since Autumn 2021.
+Pradeep was a PhD student in Mechanical and Aerospace Engineering at The Ohio State University.
+He was co-advised by Dr. Qadeer Ahmed and Dr. Naghizadeh.
 His research in our group was on game theoretical modeling and analysis of security decision making in cyber physical systems, with applications in automotive cyber security.
 He completed a PhD thesis on "Safety and Security Assurance for Automotive Systems".
-Next: Postdoctoral Researcher at OSU.
+Next: <a href="https://getcruise.com">Cruise</a>.
 </td>
      </tr>
   </tbody>